rluba/jai-ctags/readme.md

 ## Options

-See the `CTags` struct for available options
+See the `CTags` struct for available options.